tarantool/doc/doc/reference/reference_lua/console.rst

     "administrative" or simply :ref:`"admin port" <administration-admin_ports>`.
     The listening is usually over a local host with a Unix domain socket.

-    :param string uri: the URI of the local server
+    :param string uri: the URI of the local instance

     The "admin" address is the URI to listen on.
 It has no default value, so it must be specified if connections will occur via an admin port.
 The parameter